shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

    and the technical report.

 2. Novelty: Datasets which allow for a more insightful evaluation beyond the standard test accuracy of ImageNet are encouraged.
-This will be formally benchmarked by evaluating a set of standard models (including robustified, task specific ones) on the provided dataset.
-Together with the API, we include (1) a set of (robustified) ResNet models, (2) models that provide an explicit OOD detection score, as well as (3) recent test-time adaptation methods. **Evaluation should be done by the authors and included in their technical report.** Submitted Models for evaluating a dataset will become part of the provided reference implementation.
-For accepted benchmarks, we will verify the author’s results before posting the results on the public leaderboard.
+   This can include well motivated new criteria, new datasets with emphasized practical relevance, as well as tasks that demonstrate theoretically predicted weaknesses of certain popular models.

 3. Difficulty for current models: If the task can easily be solved by humans but some models fail moderately or spectacularly, it is an interesting addition to the benchmark.
-As with the Novelty criterion, we expect authors to evaluate this score based on the provided reference implementation.
+   This will be
+   formally benchmarked by evaluating a set of standard models (including robustified, task specific ones) on the provided dataset.
+Together with the reference implementation, we include
+   (1) a set of (robustified) ResNet models,
+   (2) models that provide an explicit OOD detection score, as well as (3) recent test-time adaptation methods.
+   **Evaluation should be done by the authors and included in their technical report.**
+   It should include all applicable reference models as well as relevant baselines and potentially proposed improvements.

 Besides the robustness and out-of-distribution detection communities directly addressed by the default benchmark items mentioned above, this